uptonking/note4yaoo/read-docs-react-p6-hooks.md

   - Idiomatic code using Hooks doesn't need the deep component tree nesting that is prevalent in codebases that use higher-order components, render props, and context.
 With smaller component trees, React has less work to do.
   - Traditionally, performance concerns around inline functions in React have been related to how passing new callbacks on each render breaks shouldComponentUpdate optimizations in child components.
   - Hooks approach this problem from three sides
-    - useCallback Hook lets you keep the same callback reference between re-renders so that shouldComponentUpdate continues to work
+    - `useCallback` Hook lets you keep the same callback reference between re-renders so that shouldComponentUpdate continues to work
-    - useMemo Hook makes it easier to control when individual children update, reducing the need for pure components.
+    - `useMemo` Hook makes it easier to control when individual children update, reducing the need for pure components.
-    - useReducer Hook reduces the need to pass callbacks deeply
+    - `useReducer` Hook reduces the need to pass callbacks deeply
 - How to avoid passing callbacks down?
   - an alternative we recommend is to pass down a `dispatch` function from `useReducer` via `useContext`
   - You can still choose whether to pass the application state down as props (more explicit) or as context (more convenient for very deep updates).
-  - If you use context to pass down the state too, use two different context types — the dispatch context never changes, so components that read it don’t need to rerender unless they also need the application state.
+  - If you use context to pass down the state too, use two different context types - the dispatch context never changes, so components that read it don’t need to rerender unless they also need the application state.
-- How to read an often-changing value from useCallback?
+- How to read an often-changing value from `useCallback`?
-  - We recommend to pass dispatch down in context rather than individual callbacks in props.
+  - We recommend to pass `dispatch` down in context rather than individual callbacks in props.
     - this pattern might cause problems in the concurrent mode.
   - In some rare cases you might need to memoize a callback with useCallback but the memoization doesn’t work very well because the inner function has to be re-created too often.
   - If the function you’re memoizing is an event handler and isn’t used during rendering, you can use ref as an instance variable, and save the last committed value into it manually